Ribcollar

 Signs your RIB needs a retube

-A retube is often the best option when the hull remains sound but the original inflatable tube system has reached the end of its service life.
+A RIB retube is often the best option when the hull remains sound but the inflatable tube, collar or sponson system has reached the end of its service life.

 • Persistent air leaks